How pGenie Works¶

 - They provide a stable, human-readable record of each query's type signature that can be reviewed in pull requests.

-- They make schema drift impossible: on every run, pGenie re-resolves the query signature from the live database and compares it against the committed sig file.
-If a migration changes the type of a column referenced by a query, pGenie detects the mismatch and fails the build, forcing you to either update the signature file or fix the migration.
+- They make schema drift impossible: on every run, pGenie re-resolves query signatures and referenced custom types from the live database and compares them against the committed signature files.
+If a migration changes a query-facing type, pGenie detects the mismatch and fails the build, forcing you to either update the signature files or fix the migration.

 Lifecycle of a signature file: